encyclopedia-of-code/tiny-graphics-js/README.md

 - tiny-graphics uses a `draw()` function to draw a single shape.
 Modern graphics frameworks, however, handle shapes and materials a better way.
 To reduce the total number of calls to the GPU, they draw as much of the scene at once as possible in a few "rendering passes".
 Frameworks like three.js sort your program into a scene graph in an optimized way to minimize GPU state changes.
-Although it's possible to design such a framework in tiny-graphics.js yourself out of `Component`s, this scene graph functionality is not immediately built in.
+It's possible to design such a framework in tiny-graphics.js yourself out of Components, but this scene graph functionality is not immediately built in.
 - Various still-pending fixes and API enhancements.

 ## tiny-graphics.js